Artboard-25

 Pronouns:

-Molly is excited to be in her first show since graduating from the University of Georgia in 2024 with a B.A. in Theatre and a B.A. in Entertainment and Media Studies.
+Molly Kerr is excited to be in her first show since graduating from the University of Georgia in 2024 with a B.A. in Theatre and a B.A. in Entertainment and Media Studies.
 She grew up in Charleston, South Carolina, and developed her love of theater starting in second grade with Charleston Stage Company, continuing her involvement through high school.
 Her credits there, at UGA, and in Athens Dessert Theatre include, among others, “Gabriella” (High School Musical), “Kim McAfee” (Bye Bye Birdie), “Sister Mary Lazarus” (Sister Act), “Little Sally” (Urinetown), and “Ado Annie” (Oklahoma!).
 Thanks to everyone who has shared in her excitement for this show throughout the past few months!

 Libby Long